 SmartAsset deemed this account the third-best of the 120 accounts we evaluated due to its high interest rate and good customer service.
 Amex makes it a bit hard to use your savings.
 You won’t receive an ATM card so you’ll need to make external transfers whenever you want to access your funds.
 One standout feature?
 You can link American Express credit cards with your account to pay off bills.

 For those looking for the highest interest rate possible, the High Interest Savings Account from DollarSavingsDirect is the savings account for you.
-At 1.6%, it’s the highest savings account rate we found.
+At 0.60%, it’s one of the highest savings account rates we found.
 Additionally, there are no monthly fees or minimum deposit requirements.

 This impressive rate doesn’t come without trade-offs, though.
 DollarSavingsDirect is an entirely online bank.
 In fact, it doesn’t even have a mobile app or any ATM access.
 You can only access your savings through external transfers.
 And since the site isn’t as intuitive as other options out there, this may not be the best savings account for the less technologically savvy savers among us.